chef/chef-web-docs/chef_master/source/config_rb.rst

       chef_zero[:port] 8889

 ``client_d_dir``
-   A directory that contains additional configuration scripts to load for chef-client.
+   A directory that contains additional configuration scripts to load for Chef Infra Client.

 ``client_key``
    The location of the file that contains the client key.
 Default value: ``/etc/chef/client.pem``.
 For example: